adapt-it/keyit/kitand/README.md

 * Development of Key It as an Android app

-### How do I get set up? ###
+### How do I get set up for Android? ###

-* Get Android Studio 4 or later
+* Get Android Studio Arctic Fox
-* Get the URL for the repository from Graeme Costin
-* Use Android Studio's Source Control to clone the repo from Github, and open the kitand project
+* Use Android Studio's Git menu to clone the repo from Github, and open the file build.gradle
 * The SQLite database that is included in recent Android systems is used.
+The kitand sources use Android's SQLiteOpenHelper and its API to deal with the SQLite database.

 ### Contribution guidelines ###

+* On iOS all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code.
-* All interaction with SQLite is kept inside the file KITDAO.kt - the rest of the code is straight Kotlin code.
+  On Android all interaction with SQLite is kept inside the file KITDAO.kt - the rest of the code is straight Kotlin code.

 * Comments about the software design are contained in comments in the source code.